Note: This article was updated on November 10th, 2021. Regulations related to Covid-19 are subject to change.

 It’s finally time to make those travel plans and pack your bags.
 France has reopened to visitors after extended closure due to Covid-19.
 Here’s everything you need to know.
 These are the current rules for entering France.
 As this article only covers entry, please check with your airline and country of departure to see if other regulations may apply to you.

 Countries risk classification by color

 The French government ranks countries by risk and classifies them based on a color system.

 To travel to France for pleasure you must come from a category green country or an orange country and be vaccinated.

 European Union and Schengen Area countries

 All non-green and non-red countries are orange.
 This is the majority of the world.
-This includes the United Kingdom.
+This includes the United States and the United Kingdom.